-- successful enrollment in clinical trials and completion of clinical trials and preclinical studies with favorable results; - acceptance of INDs by the FDA or similar regulatory filing by comparable foreign regulatory authorities for the conduct of clinical trials of our preclinical product candidates and our proposed design of future clinical trials; - demonstrating safety and efficacy to the satisfaction of applicable regulatory authorities; - receipt of marketing approvals from applicable regulatory authorities, including new drug applications, or NDAs, from the FDA and maintaining such approvals; - making arrangements with our third-party manufacturers for, or establishing, commercial manufacturing capabilities; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - establishment and maintenance of patent and trade secret protection or regulatory exclusivity for our product candidates; - maintaining an acceptable safety profile of our products following approval; and - maintaining and growing an organization of people who can develop our products and technology.
+- successful enrollment in clinical trials and completion of clinical trials and preclinical studies with favorable results; - acceptance of INDs by the FDA or similar regulatory filing by comparable foreign regulatory authorities for the conduct of clinical trials of our preclinical product candidates and our proposed design of future clinical trials; - demonstrating safety and efficacy to the satisfaction of applicable regulatory authorities; - receipt of marketing approvals from applicable regulatory authorities, including new drug applications, or NDAs, from the FDA and maintaining such approvals; - making arrangements with our third-party manufacturers for, or establishing, commercial manufacturing capabilities;

+- establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - establishment and maintenance of patent and trade secret protection or regulatory exclusivity for our product candidates; - maintaining an acceptable safety profile of our products following approval; and - maintaining and growing an organization of people who can develop our products and technology.

-Certain of our product candidates, including GB002, are subject to regulation as combination products, which means that they are composed of both a drug product and device product.
+Certain of our product candidates, including seralutinib, are subject to regulation as combination products, which means that they are composed of both a drug product and device product.
 If marketed individually, each component would be subject to different regulatory pathways and reviewed by different centers within the FDA.
 Our product candidates that are considered to be drug-device combination products will require review and coordination by FDA's drug and device centers prior to approval, which may delay approval.
 Under FDA regulations, combination products are subject to current good manufacturing practice, or cGMP, requirements applicable to both drugs and devices, including the Quality System, or QS, regulations applicable to medical devices.
-Combination products are also subject to the Medical Device Directives and Standards in Europe.
-Problems associated with the device component of the combination product candidate may delay or prevent approval.
+Combination product candidate may delay or prevent approval.
 If the manufacturer of the device products make modifications, or if we elect to change a device component or develop our own proprietary device component, we will need to perform validation testing and obtain FDA and other regulatory approval prior to using the modified device component.
 If the FDA or any other regulatory body fails to approve use of those modified devices or take significant enforcement action against the manufacturer, we would not be able to market or may have to suspend marketing our products in certain jurisdictions.